pvd1313/gamma-beast-vg/README.md

 - Added MCM option to block VG when viewing through binocular.

 ### Fixes:
-- Removed ability to toggle VG brightness when VG is temporarily disabled, to prevent shader from turning on.
+- Removed ability to toggle VG brightness when VG is blocked, to prevent shader from turning on.

 ### Other:
 - Major script refactoring.